 *All pet insurance companies have different waiting periods.
 Waiting periods for accidents range from no wait to 14 days.
 Waiting periods for illnesses range from 14 to 30 days.
 There are usually no waiting periods for wellness coverage.
 Please check The Insured Pet’s pet insurance reviews on the waiting periods of each pet insurance company.

 What is the average monthly cost of pet insurance?

 The cost of pet insurance varies.
 The monthly premium is based on 5 factors:

 - The BREED of the pet.
 A mixed-breed cost less.
 A purebred would cost more

 - The AGE of the pet.
 The younger the pet, the lower the monthly premium.

 - The SELECTED COVERAGE.
 The deductible and reimbursement percentage chosen matters.
-The higher the deductible, the lower the month premium.
-The lower the the reimbursement percentage, the lower the premium.
+The higher the deductible, the lower the monthly premium.
+The lower the reimbursement percentage, the lower the premium.